VerifiedarXiv:2005.1416520 min

 By 2020 the recipe for a new language task was settled.
 Take a pretrained model, collect thousands to hundreds of thousands of labeled examples for your task, and fine-tune: keep training until the weights drift to fit it.
 It worked well.
 It also meant a fresh labeled dataset and a fresh model for every task you cared about, and the paper notes a subtler cost.
 A big model fine-tuned on a narrow dataset can latch onto quirks of that dataset and look better on the benchmark than it really is, because the comparison was never quite fair.

-To see why that is surprising and how it works, we build up in order: what a language model computes, what it means to learn from the prompt, why scale was the lever, and what the giant could and could not do.
+The rest of the page builds that up: what a language model computes, what it means to learn from the prompt, why scale was the lever, and what the giant could and could not do.

 The cost of a model per task

-Start with the thing GPT-3 is reacting against.
-The dominant paradigm, pre-train then fine-tune, gives you a task-agnostic architecture and then specializes it with gradient descent on task-specific data.
-The paper lays out three reasons that grates.
+The dominant recipe, pre-train then fine-tune, gives you a task-agnostic architecture and then specializes it with gradient descent on task-specific data.
+The paper lays out three problems with it.

 First, practicality.
 There is a wide range of useful language tasks, from fixing grammar to critiquing a short story, and most of them have no large labeled dataset sitting around.
 Collecting one for every new task is expensive, and you do it again each time.